DataDog/hiring-engineers/answers.md

                    self.gauge('my_metric',
                    random.randint(0,1000),
                    tags=['key1:value1'] + self.instance.get('tags', []))
-  * Bonus Question Can you change the collection interval without modifying the Python check file you created?
+  * Bonus Question: Can you change the collection interval without modifying the Python check file you created?
     Yes, you can change the collection interval without modifying the my_metric.py file that I created.
 You can instead modify the my_metric.yaml file as the following:

          init_config: